Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 2

 as many as we expected - they are bonza &

-always salute so cheerily, it quite bucks
+always salute us so cheerily, it quite bucks

 us up.
 The Imperials don't of course take the

-most fascinating here - native, french &
+most fascinating here - native, French &

 Sunday.
 22nd .
 Melville & Horwood & I went to

-Church near Mohammed Ali Square.
+Presbyt. near Mohammed Ali Square.
 It was

 great.
-The church is a small one - we
+The Church is a small one - we

 ascended steps to get into it - & it was half